martinleopold/pUI/README.md

 * small() : Label // use small size
 * medium() : Label // use medium size
 * large() : Label // use large size

-All Widgets
-* onMouse(String method) : &lt;WidgetType&gt; // method to be called when a mouse event happens.
-Parameters: MouseEvent
-* onDraw(String method) : &lt;WidgetType&gt; // method to be called when the widget is drawn.
-Parameters: &lt;WidgetType&gt;